How Does a Home Equity Line of Credit Differ From a Second Mortgage?

 In a debt payment plan, it is important to put a second mortgage or a home equity line in with the rest of your consumer debt.
 It should be paid off before you start investing seriously because the interest rates on these types of loans are generally higher than those for most first mortgages.

-The second mortgage or home equity loan may be the last item on your debt payment plan or may come before your student loans, depending on the interest rate of each loan.
+The second mortgage or home equity line of credit may be the last item on your debt payment plan or may come before your student loans, depending on the interest rate of each loan.

 Should I Use a Home Equity Loan as an Emergency Fund?

 In the past, many people used home equity lines as emergency funds.
-However, banks are beginning to close home equity lines and discourage this practice, even if they have been in good standing in the past.
+However, banks do close home equity lines and they discourage this practice, even if a loan has been in good standing in the past.

 Let's say you use your home equity line as an emergency fund.
 What if you lose your job?
-You'd need to dip into that emergency fund, right?
+You'd need to tap into that home equity line.
 But if you don't find a new job quickly enough, you'll have a hard time managing both your mortgage payment and your home equity loan payment, in addition to all your other monthly expenses.